jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

         return $error;
     }
 ```
+### logInUser
-logInUser is used to log in user with already creted username, if error occured it is returned thrue the $error variable.
+this method is used to log in user with already creted username, if error occured it is returned thrue the $error variable.
 ```php
     public function logInUser(string $email, string $password): string {